Robert076/the-magic-presentation/README.md

-# 🌎 The presentation we used at the ISS course
+# 🌎 The presentation we used at the SE course

 This was made by me and Darius, a colleague from my team, to which I want to thank.